sblask-webextensions/webextension-tab-deque/README.md

    be selected after all others have been closed or minimized.
  - Opening a tab in the foreground adds it at the front of the deque and it is selected right away.
- - In both cases, the new tab is opened next to current tab, unless you set the `extensions.tabdeque.openTabsNextToCurrent` preference to `false` in `about:config`.
+ - In both cases, the new tab is (visually) opened next to current tab, unless you set the `extensions.tabdeque.openTabsNextToCurrent` preference to `false` in `about:config`.
  - Selecting a tab moves it to the front of the deque.
  - Clicking the currently selected tab minimizes it by default which means that it is removed from the deque and will not be selected unless you